Settlement Conference Facilitation (SCF)

-SCF is an alternative dispute resolution process designed to bring the appellant and the Centers for Medicare & Medicaid Services (CMS) together to discuss the potential of a mutually agreeable resolution for Medicare Part A and Part B claims appealed to the Office of Medicare Hearings and Appeals (OMHA) or the Medicare Appeals Council (Council).
+SCF is an alternative dispute resolution process designed to bring the appellant and the Centers for Medicare & Medicaid Services (CMS) together to discuss the potential of a mutually agreeable resolution for Medicare Part A and Part B claims appealed to the Office of Medicare Hearings and Appeals (OMHA) or the Medicare Appeals Council (Council) of the Departmental Appeals Board.
 If a resolution is reached, a settlement document is drafted to reflect the agreement.
 The document is signed by the appellant and CMS.1 As part of the agreement, the requests for hearing or review for the appeals covered by the settlement will be dismissed.

 What is a payment negotiation?

 A real-world example of a payment negotiation is when two parties negotiate a price for goods or services (e.g., when buying a home, both parties negotiate the sale price, usually through their representatives).
 Both parties may utilize specifics such as historic overturn rates, types of claim or service, and medical review to substantiate their negotiation position; however, SCF is not the appropriate forum for arguing Medicare law and policy.
 Additionally, if the party prefers to have an evaluation on the merits of its appealed claims, then adjudication through the normal Medicare claims appeal process would be the more appropriate venue.

 Will the settlement agreement state the actual dollar amount I will receive from CMS?

 No. Settlement agreements in this program authorize payments as a percentage of the Medicare approved amount.
 For example, settlement parties could agree that CMS will pay 25% of the approved amount on the claims in the SCF Spreadsheet.

 How is the settlement percentage effectuated?